Joint Replacement Specialist in Dallas

 Total hip replacement is the second-most common joint replacement procedure.
 It involves replacing the hip joint with a prosthetic implant.

-Generally performed to relieve arthritis pain or to treat avascular necrosis, it can be performed as a total replacement or a hemi (half) replacement.
+Generally performed to relieve arthritis pain or to treat avascular necrosis, it can be performed as a total replacement or a hemi (half) replacement, or as a treatment option for a hip fracture.
 With a total hip arthroplasty both the acetabulum and the femoral head is replaced, while a hemiarthroplasty generally only replaces the femoral head.

 There are several approaches for performing a total hip replacement, including the traditional open approach with a single large incision, minimally invasive approach using one or two small incisions, and anterior approach, the least invasive method (see below).